DCCXXV/flores/README.md

 > Flowers in your terminal!

-A simple terminal screensaver inspired by cbonsai
+A simple terminal screensaver inspired by cbonsai and cmatrix

 ![Example](screenshot.png)